T

 museum

-One of the world's most important art museums, housing a vast collection of Renaissance masterpieces, including works by Botticelli, Leonardo da Vinci, and Raphael.
-Prepare to be immersed in centuries of artistic genius.
+One of the world's most important art museums, housing masterpieces by Botticelli, Leonardo da Vinci, Michelangelo, and Raphael.
+Focus on Renaissance art.

 • Book tickets weeks in advance, especially during peak season.

-• Consider a guided tour to navigate the extensive collection efficiently.
+• Consider a guided tour to navigate the vast collection efficiently.

 2. Midday